mansoorshah007/Brain-Tumor-Detection-CNN/README.md

 ## Note

 - The `requirements.txt` file lists the project dependencies.
 Make sure to install them before running the Streamlit app.

-Feel free to explore the code and adapt it for your needs.
-If you have any questions or issues, please refer to the project documentation or contact the project maintainers.

----

-You can customize this README to provide more details about your project, instructions for setting up the environment, and any other relevant information.